DUNE-DAQ/trigger/README.md

 #### Modules-Makers:
 * **Trigger Primitive Generator (TPG)**: An algorithm that sees the continous waveform on a channel, and detects "hits", generating Trigger Primitive (TP) object.
-* **Trigger Activity Maker (TAM)**: A module processing the incoming stream of TPs and finding a localised activity at the granularity of single APA/CRPs (and PDS detector units in the future).
-TAMs has associated algorithms, that define the search for activity (e.g. based on clustering).
-The TAs that the TAM produces are sent to the TCM.
+* **Trigger Activity Maker (TAM)**: A module processing the incoming stream of TPs and finding localised activity at the granularity of single APA/CRPs (and PDS detector units in the future).
+TAMs have associated algorithms that define the search for activity (e.g. based on clustering).
+The TAs that a TAM produces are sent to the TCM.
 * **Trigger Candidate Maker (TCM)**: A module that identifies clusters of TAs across many APAs/CRPs, e.g. a cathode crossing muon in ProtoDUNE, with a track on two opposite facing APAs.
 As with TAMs, TCMs have associated algorithms with the TA-merging logic.
 * **Module Level Trigger (MLT)**: A module that handles TCs and produces data readout signals (Trigger Decisions) based on those.
 This may include merging overlapping events, deciding on the readout windows, ROI (in the future) etc.